What is vestibulodynia?

 The pain may persist for several hours and can prevent penetrative intercourse altogether.

 What causes vestibulodynia?

-Vestibulodynia reflects hypersensitive nerve endings in the affected mucosa.
-Vestibulodynia may be triggered or exacerbated by previous:
+The cause of vestibulodynia is unknown.
+It is thought that vestibulodynia may reflect hypersensitive nerve endings in the affected mucosa.
+Vestibulodynia may be triggered or exacerbated by previous inflammation, for example:

 - Chronic yeast infection (thrush) resulting in vulval and vaginal soreness

 - Injury, including sexual abuse, childbirth, and laser treatment or surgery

 - Skin disease especially irritant contact dermatitis to detergents, douches, panty liners

 The tender spots in the vestibular mucosa are trigger points linked to hypersensitive muscle spindles within the pubococcygeus or pelvic floor muscles.
 These muscles have high resting tone, ie, they are contracting even at apparent times of rest and may completely close the vagina.

 Small red spots may be noted within the vestibule due to inflammation of minor lubricating glands.
 These are no longer considered related to vulvodynia and are are often present in women with no symptoms.